 - Cut asparagus in 1/2 inch pieces, leaving tops longer.
 Steam asparagus until just tender.
 Set aside.

 - In a big mixing bowl, add all ingredients above except the rice, asparagus and sesame seeds.
 Mix well.
 Add asparagus to dressing.
-Add about a cup of rice; don’t overpower the asparagus.
+Add about a cup or more of rice; don’t overpower the asparagus.
 Toss rice, asparagus and dressing together gently.

 - Garnish with sesame seeds, or gomasio and more cilantro if desired.
 Chill for several hours before serving.